dklassic/GDC-transcript/.github/CONTRIBUTING.md

 ## Issue Reporting Guidelines

-- The issue list of this repo is **exclusively** for feature requests (i.e. requesting for new transcription).
+- The issue list of this repo is **exclusively** for feature requests (i.e. requesting for new transcription or tool function).
 Non-conforming issues will be closed immediately.

+- Transcription and translation error definitely exists so please don't open an issue

 - Try to search for your issue, it may have already been asked for.

 - If your issue is resolved but still open, don’t hesitate to close it.

-- Most importantly, we beg your patience: this is a pet project that takes time and money to process.
+- Most importantly, we beg your patience: this is a side project that takes time and money to process.
 The issue list is not paid support and we cannot make guarantees about how fast your it can be resolved.

 ## Pull Request Guidelines